2020PB/police-brutality/all-locations.md

 A woman on a bike attempts to maneuver around a police van.
 An officer jumps out and yanks her from the bike.
 Another officer throws the bike to the side as several slam her against the van to arrest her.

-tags: arrest, push, shove, property-destruction
+tags: arrest, push, shove, property-destruction, protestor

 id: ny-newyorkcity-33